MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-templates.md

    Since you are using Dev Containers and are connected remotely into the container's shell, do not use Visual Studio Code's Terminal pane to run azd commands.

 5. Once the command completes, refresh your web browser to see the update.
+Depending on the web hosting platform being used, it could take several minutes before your changes are visible.

    You're now ready to edit and delete files in the template.
 For more information, see [What can I edit or delete in the template?](./overview-azd-templates.md#what-can-i-edit-or-delete)